baseboxorg/minchu/README.md

 ## A collection of bash/python utilities, config files and dockerfiles
 ---
 This is a repository for collection of bash utilities,scripts and config files I use during my work-flow.
-The Repository is organized into modules.
+The Repository is organized into modules according to functions.

 ` Github URL: https://github.com/tprasadtp/minchu `